FredrikAugust/leiestedet/README.md

 We also have Google maps integration to make it easier for our users to find one-another when they are going to rent a piece of clothing.
-This is done by having a form input with GMaps autocomplete on the registration page, and saving the unique ID for the place they select and rendering a map on the profile#show and listing#show pages.
+This is done by having a form input with Google maps auto complete on the registration page, and saving the unique ID for the place they select and rendering a map on the profile#show and listing#show pages.

 Another thing we put a lot of work into is the image uploading.
 To reduce the load times when using the page, we generate a 200x200 thumbnail version of the